Medications and Drugs

 Generic Name: abacavir and lamivudine (Pronunciation: a BAK a veer and la MIV yoo deen)

 Abacavir and lamivudine are antiviral medications that prevent human immunodeficiency virus (HIV) cells from multiplying in your body.

 Abacavir and lamivudine may also be used for purposes not listed in this medication guide.

-oblong, orange, imprinted with GS FC2
+oval, orange, imprinted with GS FC2

 What are the possible side effects of abacavir and lamivudine (Epzicom)?

 Stop using this medication and call your doctor at once if you have symptoms of an allergic reaction from two or more of these specific side effect groups: